ZviBaratz/phd/phd/chapters/goals.md

 ### *Establishing the reliability and specificity of the collected measurements*

 Assuming the hypothesis is correct, differences in subject representations represent differences in identity.
-These differences may be quantified and used as distance metric to demonstrate that:
+This distance may be quantified and used as a metric to demonstrate that:

   1. **Differences in estimated brain features vary significantly more across subjects than within.** A single subject's representation in the MR space should be distinguishably closer to the same subject's representation in a different time point than to another subject's.
 This idea is comparable to a "brainprint", and will serve to support the underlying assumption that our instruments are accurate and detailed enough to generate an identity-informative representation at all.
 In the words of Heraclitus: "No man ever steps in the same river twice.
 For it’s not the same river, and he’s not the same man."
   2. **Same-subject differences in estimated brain features grow over time.** Assuming the variation in the estimated brain features originates more from changes in their true values than it does from noise, it should be possible to demonstrate a correlation between the single-subject representation differences and the difference in time.